Property Division Attorneys in Melrose, MA

 - Neither party is permitted to remove their spouse or children from existing medical, dental, life, or auto insurance.

-Why Should I Hire the Martino Law Group, LLC to Represent me With My Property Division Case?
+Why Should You Hire the Martino Law Group, LLC to Represent You With Your Property Division Case?

 In cases of divorce where property division becomes a serious legal issue, clients need an attorney who will represent their best interests.
-Often, clients do not have a full understanding of how the division of their marital property will fully impact other areas of their life.
+Often, clients do not fully understand how the division of their marital property will impact other areas of their lives.

 The Martino Law Group, LLC is committed to helping our clients make fully informed decisions in regard to the division of their marital assets.
 It is not uncommon for the opposing side to not be honest and forthright in disclosing all of the information that pertains to their financial assets.
-Therefore, it is essential that your attorneys have sharp insight and good investigative skills in order to perform a comprehensive asset analysis.
+Therefore, your attorneys must have sharp insight and good investigative skills in order to perform a comprehensive asset analysis.

 The attorneys of the Martino Law Group, LLC have a vast amount of experience and skill in dealing with cases that involve property division.
 Property division can quickly become contentious between spouses who are in the process of divorce.
 Allow us to give you peace of mind by handling the complicated legal issues that often accompany the division of marital assets.